nodejs/node/doc/api/http.md

 * Extends: {Stream}

 This class serves as the parent class of [`http.ClientRequest`][] and [`http.ServerResponse`][].
-It is an abstract of outgoing message from the perspective of the participants of HTTP transaction.
+It is an abstract outgoing message from the perspective of the participants of an HTTP transaction.

 ### Event: `'drain'`